 - Adaptational Intelligence: MissingNo showed no signs of such diabolical intelligence in the games.

-- Adaptational Villainy: In the games, MissingNo was nothing more than a glitch in the game, and a relatively benign one at that – the only real damage it did was to the Hall of Fame data.
+- Adaptational Villainy: In the games, MissingNo was nothing more than a Glitch Entity in the game, and a relatively benign one at that – the only real damage it did was to the Hall of Fame data.
 Here, it's the Pokémon equivalent of Satan, complete with Faustian bargains.
 It appears only to mess with Ash's head and tell him that bad things will happen to his friends from the original timeline, done as vaguely as possible with the full knowledge Ash can't do anything to realistically stop it.
 It also mentions that some of these horrible events have already happened, such as the deaths of Brock's parents.
 It even expresses disappointment that Norman managed to prevent May from suffering a tragedy.